MagnusBeng2/dtu_mlops_group_61/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
-During our project we used Google Sheets to keep track of the project.
+During our project, we used Google Sheets to keep track of the project.
 This ensured that everybody knew what each group member was working on.
-Initial tasks such as environment setup were done in cooperation.
+Initial tasks such as environment setup were done in cooperation of all group members.

 Peter A. Gründer s214987:
 - Cookiecutter compliance